 Founded in 1998, Black Star Farms has become a true one-of-a-kind destination nestled among the scenic rolling hills of the Leelanau Peninsula.
-The international acclaimed wines, luxurious Inn, decadent wine-paired culinary events, and unparalleled hospitality have become a unique way for wine lovers to retreat to the heart of Northern Michigan Wine Country.
+The internationally acclaimed wines, distinctive Inn, decadent wine-paired culinary events, and unparalleled hospitality have become a unique way for wine lovers to retreat to the heart of Northern Michigan Wine Country.

 We invite you to ignite your senses!
 Take in the beauty of our property, then relax at the Inn, waking to the smells of a farm-fresh breakfast that awaits you.
-Sample our award-winning wines at our friendly and spacious tasting room, then grab lunch at our seasonal Hearth & Vine Café.
+Sample our award-winning wines at our friendly and spacious tasting room, then grab lunch at our Bistro Polaris.
 Experience an elegant Arcturos Dinner or get some fresh air by hiking our onsite trails.
 There is so much to discover at Black Star Farms.
 Plan your trip today!

 “It’s hard to argue with a great business plan, incredible wine, attention to detail and a sense of Michigan pride.”

 “Nestled in the heart of Michigan wine country, the Inn at Black Star Farms offers a unique experience for all guests.”

 “The distilled spirits business demands a steep learning curve, so an experienced hand like Black Star Farms stands out among the many new and aspiring spirits makers.

 Black Star Farms’ success with achieving two Washington Cups is nonetheless remarkable.
 Only six were given out among the nearly one hundred thirty spirits in the competition.”

 ~ Doug Frost, 2014 Washington Cup